usanuemu/CS744_DECS_shell_25m0780/README.md

-# CS744 DECS Shell Assignment
+# Custom Shell Program

-A simple Unix shell implemented in C for the **CS744 – DECS** assignment.
+A simple Unix shell implemented in C for the **CS744 – DECS** (Design & Engineering of Computing Systems) course.

 ### Features